Explicit Monotone Stable Super-Time-Stepping Methods for Finite Time Singularities: Experiment results

 Fig.~\ref{fig:timevsheight} shows a $\log$-$\log$ relation between the time to blow-up and the maximum value; the predicted value comes from Equation~\ref{eqn:semiheat_max}.
 The plot is a straight line with slope $-\frac{1}{p-1}$ and horizontal intercept $-\frac{1}{p-1}\log(p-1)$.
 Since the exact blow-up time $T$ is unknown, we use the final time of our numerical simulation to approximate the theoretical blowing up time.

-Fig.~\ref{fig:halfwidthvsheight} shows the $\log$-$\log$ relationship between numerically calculated half-width and the maximum value of the solution; the slope of the plots are as expected.
+Fig.~\ref{fig:similarityscaling} shows the $\log$-$\log$ relationship between the square of the numerically calculated half-width and the time variable quantity $(T-t)|\log(T-t)|$.
 The half-width provides a natural measurement of the spatial scaling of the blow-up.
-We define it to be the spatial width of the solution where it reaches exactly half of the maximum value.
-Our goal is to track the similarity variable $\frac{x^2}{T-t}$.
-Here we expect the square of the half-width to be proportional to the maximum value of the numerical solution, with slope $\frac{1}{1-p}$ according to~\ref{eqn:semiheat_maxhalfwidth}.
-Finally, we note that the formula for the similarity solution includes a log correction in half-width.
-However, as noted in Fig.~\ref{fig:halfwidthvsheight}, the log correction is infinitesimal over the large range of scales shown here.
+Our goal is to track the similarity variable $\frac{x^2}{(T-t)|\log(T-t)|}$.
+According the the similarity profile in Equation~\ref{eqn:semiheat_asymp}, we expect the plot to indicate a linear relationship with slope $1$.
+The results in Fig.~\ref{fig:similarityscaling} confirms our expectation, indicating that our numerical simulations accurately captures the similarity profile.

 We investigate the spatial scaling in more detail.
 By the self-similarity of the asymptotic behavior, the shape of the solutions at different times should collapse onto a single curve up to a rescaling.
 We select several different times; at each time $t$, we divide $x$ by $x_{\text{half}}(t)$ and divide $u$ by $\|u(\cdot, t)\|_{L^\infty}$.
 According to previous calculations, the rescaled $u_{re}(x, t)$ takes the form of